Noble Johnson: Biography

+Johnson was born in 1881 in Marshall, Missouri.
+He was of African-American ancestry.
+Shortly after his birth, the family moved to Colorado Springs, Colorado.
+At age fifteen, Johnson left school to help his father, a horse trader, with work.
+In 1909, Johnson entered the film industry.
 Standing 6'2" and weighing 215 pounds, Johnson had an impressive physique that made him in demand as a character actor and bit player.
-In the silent era, he assayed a wide variety of characters of different races in a plethora of films, primarily serials, westerns and adventure movies.
-While Johnson was cast as black in many films, he also played Native American and Latino parts and "exotic" characters such as Arabians or even a devil in hell in Dante's Inferno (1924).
+In the silent era, he assumed a wide variety of characters of different races due to his lighter complexion.
+While Johnson was cast as black characters in many films, he also played Native American, Arab, and Asian parts.